aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 that Aiven can access it.
 Using the Aiven CLI, you generate an infrastructure-as-code (IaC) template in the Terraform format.
-You download the template and deploy it in your remote GCP cloud account to generate a privilege-bearing service account (SA), which Aiven needs for accessing your GCP account.
+You download the template and deploy it in your remote GCP cloud account to generate a privilege-bearing service account (SA), which Aiven needs for accessing your GCP account only with permissions that are required.

 :::note
 Privilege-bearing service account (SA) is an